Director, Media and Public Affairs

 Location: Washington, D.C.

-Essential Qualifications and Skills
+Essential Skills and Experience

 - Energetic self-starter with at least six years’ work experience in media relations, preferably on Capitol Hill or in a D.C.-based trade association, political campaign, PR firm, or other policy-intensive environment.